jtb324/pyphewas-package/README.md

 # PyPheWAS package

-A python script I use to run PheWAS analyses
+A python script I use to run PheWAS analyses.
+Full Documentation can be found here: [online docs](https://pyphewas-package.readthedocs.io/en/latest/)

-## Summary:
+## Summary

 This repository contains a CLI tool implemented in python that can be used to run a PheWAS analysis.
 This script supports both PheCode 1.2 and PheCode X (read about each [here](https://phewascatalog.org/phewas/#home)).
 This package is based on the [PheTK](https://github.com/nhgritctran/PheTK) package but offers flexibility in the model that I wanted and has a more verbose output by reporting the betas and standard errors for all predictors.

-## Installation:
+## Installation

 This code is hosted on PYPI and can be install using a package manager such as conda or pip.
 If using Pip it is recommend to first make a virtualenv using venv and then installing the program into the virtual environment.
 Use the following commands to install the program.

 ```bash Pip installation